effExTeam/SMEFT-EWPO-Higgs/README.md

 1. BSM Lagrangians implemented to CoDEx for generating Wilson coeffecients.

-2. Wilson coefficients generated from CoDEx constrained using Optex.
+2. Wilson coefficients generated from CoDEx constrained using OptEx.

 ## Package URLs: